amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/kafka-notes.md

 It also tells us, which consumer are at which IP.<br/>
 While, it's inactive, it displays the lag and the offset of the partition.

+#### 3. Consumer Group - Reset Offset<br/>
+`./kafka-consumer-groups --group cg1 --bootstrap-server localhost:9092 --reset-offsets --to-earliest --topic test-topic`

+Note : We can use `--reset-offsets` flag to reset offset with several options available.<br/>
+We can reset offsets of a specific topic in consumer group by `--topic test-topic` OR `--all-topics` for all Topics

 ## Can 1 Consumer Group subscribe to 2 different Topics?
 Yes, this can possibly exists.
 But the message will be again split into the consumer who has subscribed to a specific partition